 While a California court may use a computer program to calculate guideline temporary spousal support, the courts are not allowed to use the Dissomaster program in calculating permanent spousal support.
 The court must consider a number of factors before making an award for permanent spousal support.

-Q: Does my spouse’s infidelities affect spousal support?
+Q: Does my spouse’s infidelities affect support?

 California is considered a no-fault state which means that the courts will not consider your spouse’s affair when determining spousal support payments.
 However, if your spouse is cohabitating, the court must presume she has a decreased need for spousal support.

-Q: Should I avoid going to court because of the high cost involved?
+Q: Should I avoid going to court?

 You should always try to negotiate before taking action to litigate spousal support.
 However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of spousal support.